 Music is also a central element of school performances.
-These include: Annual whole school music opportunities through special events, e.g. year 6 production, Christmas Assemblies, Harvest, and Easter assemblies as well as annual class assemblies, drumming workshops and 1:1 music lessons.
+These include: Annual whole school music opportunities through special events, e.g. year 6 production, Christmas Concerts.

 PHYSICAL EDUCATION

 Physical Education has an important role to play in the development of children and therefore is an integral part of the whole education of any child.
 PE is taught in half term blocks of gym and dance and outdoor activities such as net and wall games, striking and fielding games and team games.
 The parent is to notify the school in writing if there are any reasons why their child should not participate in school PE e.g. injury and where possible provide medical evidence.
 The school will then support the child in any way they can whilst having minimal participation.
 Appointments for medical purposes should be booked, where possible, outside school hours.